UW-Hydro/bmorph/docs/for_developers.rst

 ``determine_row_col``
 ^^^^^^^^^^^^^^^^^^^^^

-Tired of having to constantly reformat you subplots whenever you want to tack on one more plot or scratch off something you didnt' think you wanted?
+Tired of having to constantly reformat you subplots whenever you want to tack on one more plot or scratch off something you didn't think you wanted?
 Well ``determine_row_col`` automates that process for you by calculating the tightest possible square/rectangular dimensions for your subplots.
-There may be some extra subplots leftover (and therefore we recommend turning off axis past the number you wish to plot), there will be at least enough subplots to fit all that you ask for.
+There may be some extra subplots leftover (and can be resolved by turning off any axis past the number you wish to plot), but there will be at least enough subplots to fit all that you ask for.